-We compared observations and empirical hunches; asked questions about an alarming new study about kids lack of outdoor play, chatted about social media used as a ‘virtual stage’ and pondered things like “Are Teens REALLY Going Green?” or are they snapping photos of eco-coolness and Earth Day events to share on Instagram?
+We compared observations and empirical hunches; asked questions about the social media ‘virtual stage’ and pondered things like “Are Teens REALLY Going Green?” or are they snapping photos of eco-coolness and Earth Day events to share on Instagram?

 It was a great time, uncorking some rip-roaring mythbusting and critical thinking about media hype as well as finessing the differences between eco-education and eco-engagement hands-on…